madrilene/lenesaile.com/src/en/blog/2022-10-26-wordpress.md

 If I’m going headless it’s either [ACF to REST API](https://wordpress.org/plugins/acf-to-rest-api/), or [WP GraphQL](https://www.wpgraphql.com/) in combination with WPGraphQL for Advanced Custom Fields.

-For manual backups and migration between local development, staging and deployment: [All-in-One WP Migration](https://wordpress.org/plugins/all-in-one-wp-migration/).
 I use [Query Monitor](https://es.wordpress.org/plugins/query-monitor/) to visualize hooks, debug and improve performance.

 ## What I think about Full Site Editing